AntonBrinkCodes/Indicators-of-fatigue-in-football/README.md

     <img width="383" alt="Skärmavbild 2022-12-19 kl  14 15 19" src="https://user-images.githubusercontent.com/118887881/208434331-db8be4b4-567f-4aac-a8c6-340edac1717f.png">
 </p>
 Jump Intensity is calculated using a combination of flight time and jump frequency.
 A jump is identified using a weighted sum of acceleration data.
-Using the Python Script "ExampleJI.py", you can see how our class JumpIntensity is used to search for and identify jumps every second, and sum these over a selected time period (in the image above they are also summed each second, but this can be for any time period of choice).
-This can be used to track jumping intensity in real time!
+Using the Python Script "ExampleJI.py", you can see how our class JumpIntensity is used to search for and identify jumps every second, and sum these over a selected time period (in the image above they are also summed each second, but can be done for your time period of choice).
+This can be used to track Jump Intensity in real time!

 ## Posture Pitch
 <p align = "center">